cezarbajenaru/k8s-gitops-apps/readme.md

 argocd login localhost:8089 --username admin --password <password> --insecure

+# force redeploy
+argocd app sync root-application #resync and name of app

+# more debugging
-argocd app sync root-application argocd app list argocd app delete nameofapp --cascade argocd app get root-application  # get the errors regarding app and SSH problems argocd context
+argocd app list
+argocd app delete nameofapp --cascade  #if there are pods broken and you want to get rid of the app completely ( do no forget to delete from scripts also) argocd app get root-application  # get the errors regarding app and SSH problems argocd context